 Article 29(1) provides all citizens residing in India with distinct cultures, languages, and scripts.
 This right is absolute and consists of no reasonable restriction in the interest of the general public.

-Article 29(2) states that the state shall not deny any admission to an educational institution to any person based on caste, creed, colour, and race, or religion.
+Article 29(2) states that the state shall not deny any admission to an educational institution to any person based on caste, creed, colour, race, or religion.
 This right is for individuals and not any community.

 Article 30 states the rights of minorities to establish and administer Educational Institutions.